elisska/ct-poc/5_csv_loader/README.md

 2. Click HDFS CSV.

-3. Specify HDFS Server (either hostname or IP address), HDFS Port (default one is 8020) and File or Folder to Import and click Continue.
+3. Specify HDFS Server (either hostname or IP address), HDFS Port (8020) and File or Folder to Import and click Continue.
 For example:
 /apps/hive/warehouse/poc.db/ratings_large_text/*.
 Please note that a folder name must be followed by a wildcard.